Khan/perseus/.changeset/fair-wombats-begin.md

 ---
-"@khanacademy/perseus": major
+"@khanacademy/perseus": patch
 ---

-Typecheck and migrate PerseusItem data on input (ADR #773)
+Internal: add a parsing layer to typecheck PerseusItem data at runtime (ADR #773).
+The parsing code is not used yet.